sefeoglu/gym_self_drive/README.md

 # gym self drive
 * The project uses the CarRacing environment of OpenAI.
+CarRacing finishes when car obtains 900+ rewards.
+In this Project Car has accessed to just 520 Rewards so far because of the less training of the agent.

 # Abstract